undefinedpatient/sampleStudioWebpage/README.md

 ## Introduction

-This is a project attempt to learn docker compose, there might be many comments but that is for understanding and taking notes
+This is a project attempt to showcase the practice team portfolio, learn docker compose/frontend-backend, there might be many comments but that is for understanding and taking notes.